Mathématique: On Lethe Fixed

 She needs that gun.

-No one stops her or shoots at her as she creeps forward, and so, after a few seconds of hesitation she commits to her chosen course, runs forward and picks up the gun lying on the asphalt.
+No one stops her or shoots her as she creeps forward.
+After a short hesitation, she commits, darts forward, and picks up the gun lying on the asphalt.
 She’s points it first at the man in the road, then at the still car, then back at the man in the road.

 “Vala,” says the man at her feet.
 “What are you doing?”